lara-vel-dev/backend-with-golang/01-the-basics/04-reading-values/README.md

 ## Using the `bufio` package

-If you need to read multiple lines or a single line that may contain spaces, you can use the `bufio` package:
+If you need to read multiple lines or a single line that may contain spaces, you can use the `bufio` package.
+The `bufio` package implements buffered I/O, this is a process that improves the efficiency of I/O operations.
+The buffered I/O is a technique that temporary stores the result of an input/output operation in user-space before transmitting it to the kernel (when writing) or before providing it to the process (when reading).
+This is helpful because it minimize the number of system calls and can block-align I/O, which improves the performance of the application.

+> [!NOTE]
+> We will dive in more about the `bufio` package in the `useful packages` section.

 ```go
 package main